Originally served on February 7, 2020 @ 1:50 pm

 Human Capital Scorecard: Aligning HR Strategy & Human Capital to Business Strategy

-HR scorecard is a measurement system which focuses on measures of efficiency of HR strategy, activities, effectiveness of their outputs (for example, human capital) and impacts on the business.
+Human Resources scorecard is a measurement system which focuses on measures of efficiency of HR strategy, activities, effectiveness of their outputs (for example, quality of human capital, perceptional metrics of human capital etc.) and impacts on the business.
 It is also useful to add inputs or investments to the start of this HR strategy map so that financial inputs can be compared to business impacts to produce a ROI.
 Also see, A Scorecard for making better hiring decisions – HBR (2016)

 About the Client Organization